Strict universes for Grothendieck topoi: Introduction

 We can replace $\Pi\Sub{\Cls},\Pi\Sub{\mathcal{T}}$ with new codes $\Pi\Sub{\Cls}',\Pi\Sub{\mathcal{T}}'$ for which the analogue to \cref{diag:pi-lift-fail} commutes.
 We set $\Pi\Sub{\Cls}' \coloneqq \Pi\Sub{\Cls}$ and define $\Pi\Sub{\mathcal{T}}'$ by realigning $i\circ\Pi'\Sub{\Cls}$ along $P_i\prn{i}$:

-The technique above easily extends to infinite and even transfinite hierarchies of universes.
+If we further assume that $\ECat$ is sufficiently cocomplete, \eg{}, if it is a Grothendieck topos, the technique above easily extends to infinite and even transfinite hierarchies of universes.
 In the latter case, one realigns along the \emph{join} of all the subobjects $\Mor|>->|{P\Sub{\pi\Sub{\Cls'_i}}\prn{\pi\Sub{\Cls'_i}}}{P\Sub{\pi\Sub{\mathcal{T}}}\prn{\pi\Sub{\mathcal{T}}}}$ pertaining to the formation data for dependent product type codes at lower universes.
 Then a coherent hierarchy of such codes is built ``from the ground up'' by induction.